 Discussion:

-Charles Lo, Qualcomm Inc. was of the opinion that becasue the group is deferring the WIs, then is it required to provide a quick response on EVEX.
+Charles Lo, Qualcomm Inc. was of the opinion that because the group is deferring the WIs, then is it required to provide a quick response on EVEX.

 MBS SWG Chair then decided to take it up in the MBS for drafting a LS response.